By Tina D. Turner, M.D.

 The lens is composed of transparent, flexible tissue and is located directly behind the iris and the pupil.

-Like the lens in a camera, the lens in the eye helps to focus light and images on the retina, which is the light-sensitive tissue that lines the inside surface of the eye.
+Like the lens in a camera, the lens in the eye helps to focus light and images onto the retina, which is the light-sensitive tissue that lines the inside surface of the eye.

 Nerve cells in the retina convert incoming light into electrical impulses.
 These electrical impulses are carried by the optic nerve (which is like a television cable) to the brain, which finally interprets them as visual images.